Dalmatian Islands 14 Day Itinerary - Split

 Day 13 - Milna (Brac Island)

-Milna is located on the western side of the Brac Island.
-With its spacious outer and narrow, shallow inner parts is the best and most sheltered harbour on the island, a fact that hasn’t gone unnoticed by generations of seafarers.
-It was the base of the Russian protectorate fleet in 1807 and before that was an important host to the Venetian fleet.
+Milna known to the Venetians as “Valle di mille navi” (the bay of a thousand ships) is located on the western coast of the Brac Island.
+The sea here is crystal clear and the south facing beaches which are protected from northerly winds make this region perfect for scuba diving, sailing and fishing.
+The sheltered nature of this bay hasn’t gone unnoticed by generations of seafarers.
+It was the base of the Russian fleet in 1807 and before that was an important host to the Venetian fleet.

 Day 14 - Trogir or Split